 type('Homer Simpson') #input

 We need to pay attention to what type of data we are working with because they operate differently.

-For example, to create a new string (to "initialize" a string) we cannot simply type letters.
+For example, to initialize a string we cannot simply type letters.
 Instead, we need to be very explicit with Python and tell Python it is about to see some text.
 We do this by surrounding our text with quotes.
 If we don't do that, or end our quotation marks too early, Python will throw us an error.

 'Homer Simps'on #input